ASFHyP3/hyp3/docs/deployments/JPL-deployment.md

 *Note: you must be on the JPL VPN to view the JPL `.jpl.nasa.gov` links in this document.*

-## 1. Roles-as-code

-JPL deployment uses a JPL-created service user with a deployment policy attached.
+## 2. Set up a service user

+In order to integrate a JPL deployment into our CI/CD pipelines, a JPL-created "service user" is needed to get long-term (90-day) AWS access keys.
+When requesting a service user, you'll need to request an appropriate deployment policy containing all the necessary permissions for deployment is attached to the user.
 An appropriate deployment policy can be created in a JPL account by deploying the `hyp3-ci` stack.
 From the repository root, run:

 ```shell
 aws cloudformation deploy \